mrlauer/go.workers/README.md

 A simple framework for farming out tasks to workers on a network.

+To install

+ go get github.com/mrlauer/go.workers

-Use godoc to see the documentation.
+Use godoc to see the documentation:

+ godoc -http=":6060"

+and browse to

+ localhost:6060/pkg/github.com/mrlauer/go.workers/